edagarli/ReactDayAndDay/README.md

 # ReactNativeDayAndDay
-A self-taught project to learn React-Native.
+A self-taught project to learn React-Native, I made a decision to put my every single day to write ReactNative(Day and Day).

 ## Project Index ##